kevinfiol/kevinfiol.github.io/content/blog/2025-01-06-2024-retrospective.md

 * [x] **Build a micro-CMS with Redbean**.
 This is something I've started and have a lot of momentum with already going into 2025.
 I've been wanting to build something significant with Redbean for a while, and I'm making great progress so far.
 I hope to build the Markdown-based CMS system I've always wanted.

 * [ ] **Start practicing guitar again**.
-While I love playing songs on my guitar, my skill level has plateaud for several years now.
-This year, I'm looking forward to jumping back into the [Justin Guitar](https://www.justinguitar.com/) advanced courses and seeing if I can take my playing to the next level.
+While I love playing songs on my guitar, my skill level has plateaud for several years now..

 * [ ] **Switch my personal PC to Linux**.
 This year, I hope to finally move my personal PC from Windows 10 to Fedora KDE.
 For years, I have stayed on Windows for video game compatibility.
 This year, I intend to go all-in on Proton and finally modernizing my personal PC development environment.